M2Team/NanaZip/ReadMe.md

 - NanaZip
   - Only 64-Bit support.
   - Only MSIX packaged version.
-  - Support the context menu in Windows 10/11 File Explorer.
+  - Support for the context menu in Windows 10/11 File Explorer.
   - Only support Windows 10 Version 2004 (Build 19041) or later.
   - Have XAML-based GUI and VT-based CLI.